HasanProgrammer/Domic-CoreService/README.md

     - Includes tools for leveraging .NET infrastructure capabilities more effectively .
     - Supports patterns such as Middleware and Mediator with high configurability for professional use .

-### Detailed Documentation

-Each of these tools, along with their configuration and usage instructions, will be detailed further in the upcoming sections .

 ### Getting Started

 To begin, we'll cover how to use the implemented tools within this codebase .